PrismLauncher/prismlauncher.org/src/index.md

       <div>
         <h1>Modpack Management</h1>
         <div class="subtitle">
-          Install and launch modpacks easily, while keeping them clean.
+          <p>Install and launch modpacks easily, while keeping them clean.
-          No longer do you need to manually install them, and easily update modpacks, Prism Launcher can do these tasks for you, without installing tons of separate launchers.
+          You no longer need to manually install and update modpacks—Prism Launcher can do these tasks for you without the hassle.</p>
         </div>
       </div>
     </div>